Help those we love struggling with addiction

 The following organizations support this proposal: Texas Public Policy Foundation, Texas Association of Business, Empower Texans, Texas Criminal Justice Coalition, Faith in Texas, Texans for Accountable Government (TAG), ACLU of Texas, Goodwill, the Austin Justice Coalition, the Texas Fair Defense Project, Prison Fellowship, the Christian Life Commission, and Just Liberty.

-Prison doesn’t cure addiciton!
+Prison doesn’t cure addiction!

 The money Texas spends to warehouse people must be redirected to treatment and community supervision.
 We can accomplish this by reducing penalties for low-level drug possession and using the savings to provide county-level treatment and rehabilitation services.

-In November, voters in Oklahoma joined thirteen other states which have decreased penalties for user-level drug possession from a felony to a misdemeanor, devoting savings to treatment and reentry services.
+Voters in Oklahoma joined thirteen other states which have decreased penalties for user-level drug possession from a felony to a misdemeanor, devoting savings to treatment and reentry services.
 The Texas Legislature should follow their lead.

 Treatment works, incarceration fails